-A complaint may be made online through our WPD Citizen Comment form, or by contacting the police department either in person or by phone.
+A complaint may be made online through our Citizen Comment form, or by contacting the police department either in person or by phone.
 The official-in-charge will be notified of the complaint, which will be forwarded to the Chief of Police or his designee who is responsible for internal investigations.
 Written complaints may also be mailed directly to the Bureau of Professional Standards, or to the Chief of Police.
 Every complaint, regardless of its nature, is assigned for investigation.
 Whenever possible, minor breaches of regulations are assigned to the commanding officer of the accused officer's unit.
 Hard copies of the WPD Citizen Comment Form are also available online for the public in the following formats:

-Police behavior that should be subject to citizen complaints includes, but is not limited to:
+Police behavior that could be subject to citizen complaints includes, but is not limited to: